Hōjō Masako: Early life and marriage (1157–1182)

-During the Heiji Rebellion in 1159, the Taira clan under Taira no Kiyomori, defeated the Minamoto clan with the support of Cloistered Emperor Go-Shirakawa.
-Minamoto no Yoshitomo, leader of the Minamoto clan, was executed while his sons and daughters were either executed or sent to nunneries.
-Of his surviving sons, Minamoto no Yoshitsune and Minamoto no Noriyori were forced into priesthood, while Minamoto no Yoritomo, at the age of thirteen, was exiled to Izu in the domain of Hōjō Tokimasa.
+During the Heiji Rebellion in 1159, the Taira clan, under Taira no Kiyomori, defeated the Minamoto clan with the support of Cloistered Emperor Go-Shirakawa.
+Minamoto no Yoshitomo, leader of the Minamoto clan, was executed, while his sons and daughters were either executed or sent to nunneries.
+Of his surviving sons, Minamoto no Yoshitsune and Minamoto no Noriyori were forced into the priesthood, while Minamoto no Yoritomo, at the age of thirteen, was exiled to Izu in the domain of Hōjō Tokimasa.
 While this was happening, Masako was barely an infant.
-The Taira under Kiyomori now were in successful control of Japan.
+The Taira under Kiyomori were from this point on in effective control of Japan.

 Masako was the oldest child of fifteen.
 She was instructed in horseback riding, hunting, fishing, and she ate with men rather than with the women of the household.
-Her brother, Hōjō Yoshitoki, was born in 1163 would eventually become the second Hōjō shikken (regent) of the Kamakura shogunate and head of the Hōjō clan.
+Her brother, Hōjō Yoshitoki, born in 1163 would eventually become the second Hōjō shikken (regent) of the Kamakura shogunate and head of the Hōjō clan.
 Another of her brothers, Hōjō Tokifusa, would become a member of the Rokuhara Tandai.

 Masako married Yoritomo around 1177, against her father's wishes.
 In 1179, they had their first daughter, Ō-Hime.
-As Yoritomo's wife, she participated in the government administration and eventually became a representation of power for men of the Hōjō clan.
+As Yoritomo's wife, she participated in government administration and eventually became a representation of power for the Hōjō clan.

-The same year a disillusioned Imperial Prince Mochihito, son of Emperor Go-Shirakawa, called on the Minamoto members remaining in Japan to overthrow the Taira.
-Mochihito thought the Taira had denied him the throne to offer the throne to Emperor Antoku, who was half Taira.
-Minamoto no Yoshitomo [Yoshitomo has been executed many years earlier; this must be a mistake for "Yoritomo"] considered himself the head of the Minamoto and responded.
+The same year a disillusioned Imperial Prince Mochihito, son of Emperor Go-Shirakawa, called on members of the Minamoto still remaining in Japan to overthrow the Taira.
+Mochihito thought the Taira had denied him the throne to offer it to Emperor Antoku, who was half Taira.
+Minamoto no Yoritomo considered himself the head of the Minamoto and responded.
 He had the full support of the Hōjō and Hōjō Tokimasa, not to mention Masako.
-The Minamoto center was at the city of Kamakura, to the east of Izu in Sagami Province.
+The Minamoto center of power was the city of Kamakura, to the east of Izu in Sagami Province.
+The Genpei War, the final war between Minamoto and Taira had begun.

-Thus, the Genpei War, the final war between Minamoto and Taira had begun.
 In 1180, Masako's elder brother Munetoki was killed at Battle of Ishibashiyama and Yoshitoki became heir of Hōjō clan.
 In 1181, Taira no Kiyomori died, leaving the Taira in the hands of his son Taira no Munemori.
-In 1182, Masako and Yoritomo had their first son, Minamoto no Yoriie, who would be the heir.
+In 1182, Masako and Yoritomo had their first son, Minamoto no Yoriie.